 Welcome to the Sexual Psychophysiology and Affective Neuroscience (SPAN) Laboratory.
 We are devoted to increasing the understanding of sexual responses in individuals, their partners and sexual behaviors that risk physical and emotional health.
 We conduct research and offer learning opportunities for students.
 Please feel free to contact us with any questions on the contact page.

-4/1/2014 Scientists converge against the "addiction" model of sexual image viewing in APA monitor article.
+4/1/2014 Laboratories converge against the "addiction" model of sexual image viewing in APA monitor article.

 2/19/2014 Prause discusses "pornography addiction" with On The Media for National Public Radio.